 sudo add-apt-repository ppa:budgie-remix/ppa sudo apt-get update sudo apt-get install budgie-desktop

-To remove or purge the PPA
+To remove or purge the PPA.

 sudo apt-get install ppa-purge sudo ppa-purge ppa:budgie-remix/ppa

-Awesome is less power hog desktop environment, which gives you a lot of control over the system.
+Awesome is a less power hog desktop environment, which gives you a lot of control over the system.
 To install this environment, just run the following command in Terminal.

 sudo apt-get install awesome

-To get highly customized and organized desktop environment, use Qtile.
+To get a highly customized and organized desktop environment, use Qtile.
 This DE is solely written in Python and does its job nicely.
 To get it, run the following command:

 sudo apt-add-repository ppa:tycho-s/ppa sudo apt-get update sudo apt-get install qtile

 This DE is very lightweight and available to install on Ubuntu.
 Follow the command to install.